djgroen/student-resources/docs/python-abm.rst

 * healthy: which indicates whether a Person is generally healthy or ill/weakened.
 * injured: which indicates whether a Person is physically injured or not.
+* x,y: x and y GPS coordinate, to be updated as the simulation progresses.
 * age: age in years.
 * location: a reference to the location where the Person currently resides.
 * travelling: whether the Person is currently in transit, or stationary at one of the locations.